waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Immediate Data Management:** All data management tasks (notepad edits, marker placement, tool/agent definition) MUST be performed in the same turn they are identified.
 Deferring these tasks is a critical process failure.
 *   **Hypothesis Testing:** When stuck, I must systematically test alternative hypotheses instead of getting locked into one approach.
 I will document these tests and their outcomes in my notepad.
 *   **Future Agent Development:** The visual nature of the Ruins of Alph puzzles makes them a prime candidate for an AI-powered `puzzle_solver` agent.
 I will define this agent at the next opportunity outside of a critical task.
+*   **Future Agent Development:** The visual nature of the Ruins of Alph puzzles makes them a prime candidate for an AI-powered `puzzle_solver` agent.
+I will define this agent at the next opportunity outside of a critical task.